Are you looking for one of the best weekend trips in the US? This 2 days in San Diego itinerary will help you plan your escape!

 The nearby airport is the San Diego International Airport which is just a few miles northwest of the city center.

-This busy airport is well-connected with the other parts of the country and the world.
+This busy airport is well-connected with other parts of the country and the world.
 Take a bus or taxi from the airport to get to downtown San Diego.

 The Amtrak Pacific Surfliner takes around three hours to reach Santa Fe Station in San Diego.
 The train ride offers some of the best coastal views of Orange County.